 Peeples took a break from the media fray for the next few years, using his computer/Internet and organizational skills as IT Director and Project Coordinator for two general building contractors, the first in West Los Angeles and the second closer to home in Santa Clarita.

 In spring-summer 2004, Peeples returned to radio, this time in front of the microphone, holding forth on Santa Clarita’s hometown radio station KHTS AM-1220 as writer/producer/host of the weekly “Beatles, Etc.” British Invasion program.
-His son Scot served as associate producer and, eventually, engineer.
+His son Scot, then 18, served as associate producer and, eventually, engineer.
 Peeples also wrote “Today in Beatles History” daily short features through the fall.